srwi/FastLEDHub/README.md

 - Alarm: Be woken up to an animation slowly fading in
 - Sunset: Automatically fade in an animation when the sun sets at your location
 - Control animations and brightness using hardware inputs
+- Incorporate audio spectrum data into your animations
 - Control animations using HTTP requests for easy automation

 ## Demo